NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 Stage 3
-: This stage is initiated by the operator when it can be assumed that most clients have learned the new Server Secret.
+: This stage is initiated by the operator when it can be assumed that most clients have obtained a Server Cookie derived from the new Server Secret.

 > With this stage, the previous Server Secret can be removed and MUST NOT be used anymore for verifying.